YaleDHLab/lab-workshops/README.md

 ### DHLab Workshops

-Welcome to the landing page for Yale University's DHLab workshops.
+Welcome to the landing page for workshops taught by Yale University's Digital Humanities Lab.
 This repository contains code, data, and visualizations from past workshops.
-If you're interested in examining the results of past workshops, feel free to follow the links below to the relevant subdirectories in this repository.
-If you'd like to cover a different area of data mining or humanities programming in a future session, feel free to open up an issue or get in touch!
+If you're interested in working through the materials, follow the links below to access the relevant subdirectories in this repository.
+If you're a Yale affiliate and would like to propose a future workshop on data mining or humanities programming, open an issue for this repository or get in touch via email!

 Creation Date | Topic |
 :-------------- |:-------------